-- 6 Forests on Moturoa/Rabbit and Rough Islands are principally Pinus radiata but could include a mix of species in future. - 7 As part of the Council's risk management strategy, a variety of forest tending regimes should continue to be practised for increased timber marketing flexibility. - 8 The Forest Manager should take all practical steps to maintain tree health, to protect the forest from fire or any other threat, and to maintain or enhance soil fertility. - 9 The Forest Manager, in conjunction with Council, will determine the most appropriate market for harvested logs given the age class and current market conditions. - Whenever operational activities take place within the forestry blocks adjoining dual-purpose roads25 such as Tictoc Road, Boat Ramp Road and Cooper Road, the relevant contractor (i.e. Forest Manager and/or biosolids contractor) will be responsible for maintaining and reinstating these roads.
+Whenever operational activities take place within the forestry blocks adjoining dual-purpose roads such as Tic Toc Road, Boat Ramp Road and Cooper Road, the relevant contractor (i.e. Forest Manager and/or biosolids contractor) will be responsible for maintaining and reinstating these roads.

 Roads should be reinstated within one month of the activity concluding.
-The minimum standard for road reinstatement should be the former condition of the road, just prior to the operational activity taking place. - Public access to land planted in forestry may be allowed by signage, or by permit from the Forest Manager (with appropriate insurance if deemed necessary), in locations and for recreation purposes that the Council sees fit, provided access can be restricted at any time for reasons of fire danger, personal health or safety or other operational considerations. - a) On Moturoa/Rabbit Island, priority will be given to: - the provision of coastal walking/cycling track around the perimeter of the western half of the island; and - ii. development of a new horse trail parallel to the eastern side of Ken Beck Drive, to provide access between the equestrian

-- area on Rough Island and the front beach on Moturoa/Rabbit Island. - b) On Rough Island, walkers, runners, cyclists, horse riders and dog walkers may access roads and tracks within or alongside forestry blocks, when harvesting or other forestry operations or biosolid application activities (including stand down periods) are not underway.
+The minimum standard for road reinstatement should be the former condition of the road, just prior to the operational activity taking place.

+- Public access to land planted in forestry may be allowed by the provisions of this Plan, signage, or by permit (with appropriate insurance if deemed necessary), in locations and for recreation purposes that the Council sees fit, provided access can be restricted at any time for reasons of fire danger, personal health or safety or other operational considerations. - a) On Moturoa/Rabbit Island, priority will be given to: - the maintenance and expansion of the walking/running/cycling trail network on the western half of the island; and - ii. development of a new horse trail parallel to the eastern side of Ken Beck Drive, to provide access between the equestrian area on Rough Island and the front beach on Moturoa/Rabbit Island. - b) On Rough Island, walkers, runners, cyclists, horse riders and dog walkers may access roads and tracks within or alongside forestry blocks, when harvesting or other forestry operations or biosolid application activities (including stand down periods) are not underway.

-Refer to Part 2, Section 1.1 of this Draft Plan for detailed information, objectives and policies about recreation activities within plantation reserve areas on Moturoa/Rabbit and Rough Islands.
+Refer to Part 2, Section 1.1 of this Plan for detailed information, objectives and policies about recreation activities within plantation reserve areas on Moturoa/Rabbit and Rough Islands.